jmschrei/tangermeme/README.md

 - v0.1.0: ✔️ Prediction-based functionality
 - v0.2.0: ✔️ Attribution-based functionality (e.g., attribution marginalization, support for DeepLIFT, seqlet calling..)
 - v0.3.0: ✔️ PyTorch ports for MEME and TOMTOM and command-line tools for the prediction- and attribution- based functionality
-- v0.4.0: Focus on interleaving tools and iterative approaches
+- v0.4.0: ✔️ Focus on interleaving tools and iterative approaches
+- v0.5.0: More sophisticated methods for motif discovery

 ## Command-line Tools